sharetribe/flex-docs/src/docs/howto-users-and-authentication/implement-delete-user/index.md

 + "DeleteAccountPage.details": "This action is permanent and cannot be undone!
 After deleting your account, you will be logged out immediately and will not be able to access your listings or transactions anymore.",
 + "DeleteAccountPage.heading": "Delete your account",
 + "DeleteAccountPage.title": "Delete your account",
 + "DeleteAccountPage.error": "Cannot delete user profile.
-You have {errorCause} Please contact Saunatime support or complete the unfinished issues and try again.", "EditListingAvailabilityForm.fetchMonthDataFailed": "Oops, couldn't load data for {month}, please try again.", ...
+You have {errorCause} Please contact Biketribe support or complete the unfinished issues and try again.", "EditListingAvailabilityForm.fetchMonthDataFailed": "Oops, couldn't load data for {month}, please try again.", ...
   "LayoutWrapperAccountSettingsSideNav.contactDetailsTabTitle": "Contact details",